dankamongmen/notcurses/doc/man/man1/notcurses-info.1.md

-* The fourth line indicates the default background color, and whether that color is treated as transparent by the terminal (only **kitty** is known to do this), and the default foreground color.
+* The fourth line indicates the default background color, and whether that color is treated as transparent by the terminal (only **kitty** is known to do this), and the default foreground color. **pmouse** indicates whether pixel-precise mouse events are supported.

 * The fifth line describes the available bitmap graphics.
 If Sixels are available, the maximum number of color registers and maximum Sixel